brett-buskirk/guide-to-deployment/README.md

 * `--region nyc1`: The region where the cloud server is located
 * `--enable-monitoring`: Enables monitoring through DigitalOcean for analytics
 * `--ssh-keys 39125477`: The ID of your SSH key to be added to the VM
+* `--tag-name`: A tag to identify this droplet as a webserver
 * `indianatrektribe.online`: The name of the droplet

 Once the droplet has been created, you can connect to it remotely by running: